k61n/openhkl/doc/sphinx/tutorial.rst

 Loading the raw data
 --------------------

-The data set consists of 167 images with a resolution of :math:`2500 \times 900` pixels, and the sample is rotated in increments of 0.4 degrees.
+The data set consists of 167 images with a resolution of 2500 times 900 pixels, and the sample is rotated in increments of 0.4 degrees.
 The instrument used in this case is BioDiff :cite:`t-Ostermann2015`.
 Click on ``Create new experiment`` from the ``Home`` widget of OpenHKL, and select the ``BioDiff2500`` instrument from the